 - Sleeping Bag – I have a new Feathered Friends 10 Degree Lark for those COD high desert nights.
 I’m doing a gear review for Section Hiker on this sleeping bag, and will include a link to the review once I return home, if he posts it on his site.

-- Hyperlite Pillow – I’ll be using this small stuff sack/pillow, and you can see my initial review here.
+- Hyperlite Pillow – I’ll be using this small stuff sack/pillow.
 It will hold all toiletries/accessories during the day, and then magically convert to a pillow at night!

 - Dirty Girl Gaiters – I quit wearing Gaiters a couple of hikes ago, but will use the Dirty Girl Gaiters.
 There is a lot of dirt and rock on Desert hikes, and it becomes irritating to constantly stop and empty my shoes while hiking.
-I have a initial review on these here.
+See my initial review of the Dirty Girl Gaiters.

 - Voormi Women’s River Run Hoodie – This is my new sleep and town shirt.
 It is a wool blend and quite comfortable, so I’m looking forward to giving it a twirl!
-I reviewed it here also.
+See my review of the Voormi Women’s River Run Hoodie.

 - Kula Cloth – How could I forget this cool little oven mitt!
-It will replace one of my bandannas and the review for this item is here.
+It will replace one of my bandannas!
+See my review of the Kulu Cloth.

 Other than the changes above, I’m taking my trusty Plexamid from Zpacks, and my trail hardened Ohm 2.0 from ULA Adventure Equipment.
 I’ve had good success with this gear, and don’t need to make them part of my AZT changes.